sonyasonya345/ucb_w205_crook_supplement/2019_Spring/synch_session_commands/synch_06.md

 docker-compose exec mids bash -c "cat /w205/kafka/github-example-large.json | jq '.[]' -c"
 ```

+Note:
+    | jq '.':
+    pip with jq, more human reading friendly

+    -c:
+    computer readable format.
+Still readable text.
+    The black space inbetween each object indicte each object.

 Publish some test messages to that topic with the kafka console producer
 ```
 docker-compose exec mids bash -c "cat /w205/kafka/github-example-large.json | jq '.[]' -c | kafkacat -P -b kafka:29092 -t foo && echo 'Produced 100 messages.'"
 ```

+Note:
+- exec in the mids container where the kafkcat is
+-P: publisher or producer
+-b: whichever broker
+- kafka:29092 == connecting to kafka container port 29092

 Should see something like
 ```